Oculus Connect 5: the 10 best games we saw at Oculus' developer event

 A real-time strategy title built specifically for VR, Final Assault tasks you with the usual RTS objectives of managing and deploying resources and troops.
 However, it's nothing like the ponderous point-and-click games of yore - Final Assault throws you straight into the action, inviting you to grab your troops and start attacking immediately.

-Developer Phaser Lock specializes in VR interpretations of classic game genres, and its two previous releases were a novel take on aerial combat (Final Approach) and a Pilotwings-style flight sim (Twisted Arrow), so it'll be interesting to see how its take on this genre goes down with RTS fans when it's released later this year.
+Developer Phaser Lock specializes in VR interpretations of classic game genres, and its two previous releases were a Pilotwings-style flight sim (Final Approach) and a first-person bow and arrow shooter (Twisted Arrow), so it'll be interesting to see how its take on this genre goes down with RTS fans when it's released later this year.

 Lone Echo II